 Many others with sufficient language skills also cannot afford to study on vocational or academic courses, as they are unable to meet the increasing course, exam and essential materials costs.

 The Ruth Hayman Trust is one of the few charities that can help.
 We can open doors to education and training, allowing people to build new lives and use their skills to contribute to UK society.
-We support students on a wide range of courses, recently, for example, Forensic Computing and Pharmacy at degree level, a BTec in Music Technology, a Level 2 Certificate in Plumbing and all levels of ESOL.
+We support students on a wide range of courses, recently, for example, Security, Beauty Therapy, Plumbing, Hairdressing, Music Technology and all levels of ESOL.

 Those who have received our grants testify how even small amounts have changed their lives: